-Box 4: Herbs for the skin
+Herbs for the skin

-Borage: It is good for dry skin and sensitive skin.

-Aloe Vera: The jelly-like juice is excellent for sunburn relief and minor burns.
+- Borage: It is good for dry skin and for sensitive skin. - Aloe Vera: The jelly-like juice from the leaf is excellent for sunburn relief and minor burns.
 It can be applied for a wide range of skin conditions such as eczema, rashes and wounds.

-Calendula: It heals chapped, burned, irritated or wounded skin.
+• Calendula: An infusion of calendula flower added to a salve heals chapped, burned, irritated or wounded skin.
 It is good for all skin types, including baby skin.
-It also makes a wonderful infused oil.
+The flowers also makes a wonderful infused oil.
 Calendula helps grow new healthy cells at the site of a wound and increases the number of microscopic blood vessels.

-Chamomile: Anti-inflammatory compounds make this herb useful for sensitive or thin, dry skin.
+• Chamomile: Anti-inflammatory compounds make this herb useful for sensitive or thin, dry skin.
 Use it for rashes, spider bites or scrapes.

-Dandelion: Contains a rich emollient useful in cleansing lotions for dry, mature and sallow skin.
+• Dandelion: Contains a rich emollient useful in cleansing lotions for dry, mature and sallow skin.

-Elder flower: A good tonic for all skin types, especially mature or sallow skins.
+• Elderflower: A good tonic for all skin types, especially mature or sallow skins.
 Reputed to soften skin and smooth wrinkles and soothe sunburn.

-Fennel: It is used for cleansing and soothing.
+• Fennel: It is used for cleansing and soothing.

-Lavender: It is used for treating acne, skin problems or insect bites as well as for the treatment of burns and sunburns.
-It helps to balance the skin's oil production, correcting problems of overproduction or underproduction of oils.
+• Lavender: It is used for treating acne, skin problems or insect bites as well as for the treatment of burns and sunburns.
+It helps to balance the skin's oil production, correcting problems of over-production or underproduction of oils.
 Lavender in the bath has actually been clinically proven to enhance relaxation.

-Lemon: It is a tonic that restores the skin's natural acid balance.

-Parsley: It is a conditioner for dry, sensitive and trouble skins.

-Peppermint: A stimulating astringent, which clears the complexion.

-Rose: A soothing and gentle cleanser, which has a refining and softening effect on the skin

-Rosemary: This is beloved culinary herb can also help sluggish, devitalised, or sallow skin that needs stimulation and regeneration.
+- Lemon: A frequent complement to herbs, lemon juice is a tonic that restores the skin's natural acid balance. - Parsley: It is a conditioner for dry, sensitive and trouble skins. - Peppermint: A stimulating astringent, which clears the complexion. - Rose: A soothing and gentle cleanser, which has a refining and softening effect on the skin. - Rosemary: This beloved culinary herb also stimulates and regenerates sluggish, devitalised, or sallow skin.
 It is a good ingredient in bath products designed to stimulate and energize, rather than to relax.
-The leaf has been used to treat eczema and wounds.

-Sage: It is a cleansing, stimulating astringent, which also tightens pores.
+The leaf has been used to treat eczema and wounds. - Sage: It is a cleansing, stimulating astringent, which also tightens pores.

-Thyme: Anti-microbial action makes it a good wound cleaner with its astringent effect.
+• Thyme: Anti-microbial action makes it a good wound cleaner with its astringent effect.
 It is effective in a footbath against fungal infection like athlete's foot.
 Thyme is a good immune booster.

-7. Traditional preparations of Medicinal plants
+Traditional preparations using Medicinal plants

 In South Africa, bark, leaves, rhizomes (roots), bulbs, tubers, fruits and seeds are all used as medicine.
-All different parts of a plant carry different chemicals, or "active ingredients," so it is essential to make sure you are using the right part of the plant.
+Each part of a plant, leaf, root, bark, fruit or flower, carries different chemicals, or active ingredients.
+Plants are potent and should always be treated with the greatest respect and willingness to learn.
+A mistake could bring harm instead of healing.
+It is essential to use the right part of the plant and ensure that you have identified the plant correctly.

-The plants are either used fresh or they are dried for later storage.
-Once medicinal plants have been dried they should not be exposed to light or heat for long as this will degrade them.
+Plants are either used fresh or they are dried for storage.
+Once medicinal plants have been dried they should not be exposed to light or heat as this will degrade them.
 They should be stored in a cool dark place.
 They are then measured into correct dosages for further processing.
 These are the most common ways in which medicines are prepared from plants.

-7.1 Infusions (teas)
+Infusions (teas)